This post was updated in June 2020.

 Day 2: Confined Dive #1, Open Water Dives #1 and #2 and Exam

-I was super excited about this day as we were going diving for the first time in our lives!
 Around 9 am we hopped on the boat of El Nido Puro Divers and headed to our first dive spot near Helicopter Island for Confined Dive #1.

 On the beach of Helicopter Island our dive instructor Lenoel explained how all our equipment worked (which we learned about in the book and saw on the video, but repetition is key in helping you remember).

-And then we walked into the water, strapped on our gear and descended to the sandy ocean floor.
+And then we walked into the water, strapped on our gear, and descended to the sandy ocean floor.
 We were just 3 meters below the surface but we were diving nonetheless!

-As this was Confined Dive #1, we did several exercises, like taking out our regulator, flooding our mask and emptying it again and using each other’s alternative air supply.
+As this was Confined Dive #1, we did several exercises, like taking out our regulator, flooding our mask and emptying it again, and using each other’s alternative air supply.

-Even in this relatively ‘boring’ part of the sea (no coral, obviously, otherwise we would damage it by stepping upon the coral) there were still plenty of fish swimming around and I was super excited about the pretty underwater world.
+Even in this relatively ‘boring’ part of the sea (no coral, obviously, otherwise we would damage it by stepping upon the coral), there were still plenty of fish swimming around and I was super excited about the pretty underwater world.

 Important note: don’t ever step on coral, you will kill and destroy it!